oiat/AdTracker/README.md

 # AdTracker

 AdTracker is a Python-based tool that reads search terms from a Google Sheet, queries them via the Meta, TikTok, and Google Ad Library APIs, and writes the results back to the same Google Sheet.

+The AdTracker was developed by [ste-fen/adtracker](https://github.com/ste-fen/adtracker) and realized with funds provided by [netidee](https://www.netidee.at/).

 ## Prerequisites